chesterlintw/conf-docs/suse-lab-conf/2019/proceeding/openbmc.md

     .dts files to describe their platforms' device trees.
 See more details in linux-kernel source: /arch/arm/boot/dts/\*bmc\*.dts\*

-  * **meta-phorsphor:** A major layer which contains the code-base that a BMC firmware needs, such as ipmi, network managment, logging, sensor porting, certificate, image handling, etc.
+  * **meta-phorsphor:** A major layer which contains the code-base a BMC firmware needs, such as IPMI protocol, network managment, logging, sensor porting, certificate, image handling, etc.

-  * **Cloud/HW vendors:** meta-facebook, meta-ibm, meta-google, meta-microsoft, meta-intel, meta-qualcomm, meta-quanta, meta-inventec, meta-lenovo ..., etc.
+  * **Cloud/HW vendor layer:** A place to hold a vendor's common features among its platforms.
+Examples: meta-facebook, meta-ibm, meta-google, meta-microsoft, meta-intel, meta-qualcomm, meta-quanta, meta-inventec, meta-lenovo ..., etc.

-  * **Host CPU-ARCH layers:** meta-x86, meta-openpower, meta-arm.
+  * **Host CPU-ARCH layer:** A place to hold common features of a CPU architecture used by the server host.
+Examples: meta-x86, meta-openpower, meta-arm.

-  * **Host Platform layers:** meta-ibm/meta-romulus, meta-ibm/meta-z,
+  * **Host Platform layer:** Platform-specific features put here.
+Examples: meta-ibm/meta-romulus, meta-ibm/meta-z, meta-intel/meta-s2600wf,
-    meta-intel/meta-s2600wf, meta-microsoft/meta-olympus..., etc.
+    meta-microsoft/meta-olympus..., etc.

 #### 3.2.2 recipes
 Recipes are used to customize each feature or package's build parameters, such as source path [local/SCM/etc], dependencies on specific modules, branch name or commit hash, lincense information, patch files, .. and so on.
-Baed on these information BitBake can undestand how to deal with build requirements.
+Based on these information, BitBake can undestand how to deal with build requirements.
 Each layer can have its own recipes or overwrite upper-layers' recipes.
 For example, A platform can overwrite a part of recipes-phosphor inherited from meta-phorsphor or other layers if it has customized implementation, such as